 CORNISH: Moser is the authorized biographer for the late writer Susan Sontag.
 Sontag's estate sold her letters, computers and other materials to UCLA for a special collection.

 MOSER: Susan Sontag died in 2004, so she had about 15 years of her life happening on the computer.
 So her stuff that she had - which were notes and manuscripts and letters and invitations and photographs - all start to migrate onto digital.
 And at UCLA, where I've just been working for three months, they have been preserving those computers and trying to figure out how to make those accessible to researchers.
-And, in fact, I was the first person who got to get into those hard drives and into her e-mail.
+And, in fact, I was the first person who got to get into those hard drives and into her email.

 And if you don't have the broader picture, the sense that you're dealing with a real human being, you can distort that pretty easily.
 However, you can also distort that with letters, you can distort that with interviews.
 So the role of curating that material is still very, very important.
-And I'm a little worried of that because it's now so easy that people will just figure out whatever they want to think about somebody.
+And I'm a little worried that because it's now so easy that people will just figure out whatever they want to think about somebody.
 And you can find anything reflected in that amount of material.

 CORNISH: How did this make you think about your own work as a writer, your own digital legacy, what you'll leave behind?

 MOSER: Well, please throw it all in the Pacific Ocean with a big block of concrete around it.
 I mean, it probably won't help because I'm sure that Google has it in some cave in Idaho somewhere.
-But I think that my generation, I'm 37, there's this incredible amount of you that exists and that isn't protected, that you don't really have any say-so over.
+But I think that my generation - I'm 37 - there's this incredible amount of you that exists and that isn't protected, that you don't really have any say-so over.

 You know, you can burn letters.
 People traditionally did that.
 If somebody famous died and they would go through and they would take stuff that they thought was too painful or that was too personal or that was too trivial.
-We don't really have that luxury.
+And we don't really have that luxury.
 I think the only thing on our side is that probably by the time, if I am granted a normal life span, you know, and die in 40 years, there will be so much of it that nobody would possibly ever want to bother.